This exercise will allow developing and testing hypotheses about movement in the plasmodial slime mold, Physarum polycephalum.

 Place test substances on plates 1 through 4 using the following procedures described below.
 The test substance should be placed on the opposite side of the plate that contains the distilled water (control).
 See the diagram above.

-Plate 4 - Use an oatmeal flake as the test substance.
+Plate 3 - Use an oatmeal flake as the test substance on one half of the plate.
+The control side will not receive any flakes.

 Plate 5 will be used to test for movement in response to light.
 Sprinkle oatmeal flakes on both sides of the plate.
 Seal the plate with tape and cover one side with aluminum foil.
 Place this plate with the other plates while the plasmodium grows.